T&H index: transport and housing costs

 It’s calculated in collaboration with the KOF Swiss Economic Institute at ETH Zurich.
 The index complements the Comparis consumer price index and the Comparis leisure index.

-A look at the price development in transport and housing shows that prices increased by 1.7% compared to the previous year.
+A look at the price development for transport and housing shows that prices rose by 0.7% in February 2025 compared to the previous year.
 In recent months, the price level has stabilized.

 4. Who is most affected by inflation?